A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Introduction

 Then, there exist $\lambda_0 \le \lambda_2$, a unique positive measure $m$ on $(0,+\infty)$ and a unique function $\varphi:(0,+\infty)\to (0,+\infty)$ such that $m(\psi)=1$ and $\|\varphi/\psi\|_\infty=1$ and such that, for all $t\geq 0$, $mT_t=e^{\lambda_0 t}m$ and $T_t\varphi=e^{\lambda_0 t}\varphi$.
 Moreover, for all $f:(0,+\infty)\to\R$ such that $|f|\leq \psi$, we have

 for some constants $c,\gamma>0$.
-If moreover $\frac{\cA \psi'}{\psi'}$ is not constant, then $\lambda_0 < \lambda_2$. \end{theorem}
+If moreover $\frac{\cA \xi}{\xi}$ is not constant, then $\lambda_0 < \lambda_2$. \end{theorem}

 This result is exactly what one hopes for from a Lyapunov function approach, but the reader may still wonder whether these conditions and assumptions can be verified in practice.
-In section~\ref{s:app}, we consider several situations and give a detailed comparison with the literature.
-A representative case is the following.
+A representative case is the following, which appears later, with proof, as Proposition~\ref{prop:appli1}.

 Consider the operator $\cA$ given in the form